List of awards and nominations received by 5 Seconds of Summer: Bravo Otto

 Established in 1957, the Bravo Otto is a German accolade honoring excellence of performers in film, television and music, presented by the Bravo magazine.

 Brit Awards

 Channel V

 The Channel V Oz Artist of the Year was an annual award presented by Channel V Australia.
 The last award was presented in 2014.

+Electronic Dance Music Awards

+The Electronic Dance Music Awards are presented by iHeart Radio and commenced in 2022.